WidgetsBurritos/test-d8-site/README.md

 1. _my_testing_module_:
-    Most of what we will be working with is located in a custom module called my_testing_module, located in the [web/modules/custom/my_testing_module](web/modules/custom/my_testing_module).
-Go to that module's README to find out more information about it.
+    Most of what we will be working with is located in a custom module called my_testing_module.
+Go to that module's [README](web/modules/custom/my_testing_module)
+    to find out more information about what it does.

 2. _simpletest_:
     This module is provided by Drupal core.
 This test will be used for kernel,